HOW TO PREPARE FOR FLORIDA VACATION:

 - You can request a free wake up call from a Disney character in the morning.
 I think this is a much better alternative to the normal alarm clock.

 - Dole Whip is the quintessential Disney treat.
 It’s pineapple soft serve ice cream and it has become an iconic feature of the Disney fandom.
-So be sure to give it a try on your next trip if you haven’t already.

 - Enjoy a free campfire sing along with Chip and Dale over at Disney’s Fort Wilderness.
 You can even purchase a small kit to make your own s’mores over the campfire.